The court process for serious criminal cases can at times be confusing and difficult to follow.

 On November 13, 2018, a jury convicted Mr Gargasoulas of six charges of murder and 27 charges of reckless conduct endangering life.

-He was remanded in custody and a plea hearing has been listed to run for three days from 29 to 31 January 2019.
+He was remanded in custody and a plea hearing has been listed to run for three days from 2.15pm on 29 January 2019.

 Please note: All persons affected by the Bourke Street offending are able to make a victim impact statement.
 Please click here for more information.